pss959/EasyMaker3D/PublicDoc/docs/UserGuide/CreatingModels.rst

     used to convert the models and attach the specialized :ref:`Taper Tool
     <ug-taper-tool>` to let you change the axis and taper profile.
-  - A :newterm:`Twisted model` twists the vertices of a model about an arbitrary axis.
+  - A :newterm:`Twisted model` twists the vertices of a model about an axis.
 The :ref:`Convert to Twisted action <ug-convert-twist>` is used to convert the models and attach the specialized :ref:`Twist Tool
     <ug-twist-tool>` to let you change the axis and twist angle.

 .. note::

-   A converted model synchronizes its transformations (scale, rotation, and translation) with the original model.
-Any changes made to the transformations for either the original or converted model are also applied to the other.
-One slight exception to this is the Beveled model, since the scale of the original model has to be applied before the bevel profile is applied.
-The scales in this case are kept in sync, but a scale applied to the Beveled model is applied after the beveling operation is applied.
+   A converted model synchronizes its transformations (scale, rotation, and translation) with the original model in some way.
+Any changes made to the transformations for either the original or converted model are applied to the other.

+   For Bent, Beveled, and Twisted models, it more sense to apply the scale of the original model before the relevant operation.
+In these cases, the scales of the original model and the converted model differ, but are kept in sync to make this work.

 .. _ug-model-names: